Why Bitcoin is What Millennials Are Looking For

 Millennials have it bad.

 First, through the misfortune of being born last into a monetary system that is a pyramid-Ponzi scheme, they’re the ones who most get burned as it comes crumbling down all around us.
 They are born into huge debt, forced to pay into social programs where others receive services that they never will, they must pay sky-high prices for homes, and they are forced to pay ridiculous prices for degrees whose underlying knowledge can be learned for free by watching YouTube videos.
 It’s outrageous, and they’ve had to deal with it their whole lives!

 This disadvantage is deeply unfair.

 On top of all this injustice, they get labeled as bad employees — “the worst generation to have work for you.”
 And why are they slapped with this label?
 Apparently it is because millennials aren’t as loyal to companies as previous generations were.

-Apparently, according to the surveys, millennials care more about finding a greater purpose than the success of a company.
+Apparently according to the surveys, millennials care more about finding a greater purpose than a company’s success.

-This too is a very unfair conclusion.
-How exactly does the pursuit of a higher purpose than profit make you “the worst generation”?
-Doesn’t that frankly sound better?
+This, too, is a very unfair conclusion.
+How exactly does pursuing a higher purpose than profit make you “the worst generation”?

 And yet, despite being treated like shit, millennials have not given up on finding a purpose.